 Rankings contain the above abbreviation in order to categorize City projects.

 The ICIP process, as designed, call for one entry for Senate districts.
 For the record, the City of Socorro is represented by two Senate districts-Senator Clemente Sanchez, Senate District 30 and Senator Howie Morales, Senate District 28.
-Representative Don Tripp is the State Representative for our area.
+Representative Gayle Armstrong is the State Representative for our area.
 It is the goal of the Socorro City Council to complete all projects on the ICIP and as such, will, if funding becomes available, undertake any given project regardless of its ranking.

 Capital Improvement Goals